eacardenase/eacardenase/README.md

 ## I'm Edwin Cardenas, glad to have you here!

-Mobile developer with a strong foundation in Flutter, Dart, Riverpod, BLoC, Cubit and Firebase using MVC and MVVM architectures, as well as experience in unit and integration testing and consuming RESTful APIs.
-In addition, my background in backend development, including NodeJS, Laravel, MySQL, MongoDB, and Redis, would allow me to collaborate effectively with cross-functional and multicultural teams and provide a holistic approach to development.
+Full Stack Developer with solid knowledge in JavaScript/TypeScript, ReactJS, NodeJS (Express), PHP with Laravel and Ruby and Ruby on Rails, relational databases (MySQL and PostgreSQL) and no relational databases (MongoDB & Redis), OAuth and JWT, as well as experience in unit and integration testing with Jest (Node) and RSpec (Ruby).
+Passionate about IT world, building a better world through software development one line of code at a time.

 As a passionate and quick learner, I am eager to expand my skill set and take ownership of my work, delivering high-quality, well-documented, modular, and maintainable code.